-⚡ Time-Sensitive — Act Before the Sheriff's Sale
+⚡ Time-Sensitive · Dayton-Local · Act Before the Sheriff's Sale

 Behind on payments?
 Ohio's foreclosure process is judicial — which means you have more time than you think.
-But every day matters.
-We buy houses for cash and can close before your auction date.
+We buy houses for cash across Montgomery, Greene, Miami, and Warren counties and can close before your sheriff's sale date.

 Close in as little as 7 days